Book Now

 • All meals and accommodation in Kathmandu and Pokhara.

-• In case of extra night accommodation, lunch and dinner in the city due to early arrival and late departure as well as early back/return from mountain/trekking (due to any reason) than the given time period of the itinerary.
+• In case of extra night accommodation, lunch, and dinner in the city due to early arrival and late departure as well as early back/return from the mountain/trekking (due to any reason) beyond the given time period of the itinerary.

 • Extra expenses due to flight delays, strikes, weather conditions, or any event out of our control.